faranalytics/dialog/README.md

 #### Agent

-The `Agent` is essential to assembling the external LLM, the `VoIP`, `STT`, and `TTS` implementations into a working whole.
+The `Agent` participant is essential to assembling the external LLM, the `VoIP`, `STT`, and `TTS` implementations into a working whole.
 Dialog, as the _orchestration layer_, does not provide a concrete `Agent` implementation.
 Instead you are provided with an interface and abstract class that you can implement or subclass with your custom special tool calling logic.
-For example, an `Agent` will decide when to transfer a call; if the LLM determines the `User` intent to be transferred, the `Agent` can carry out this intent by calling the `VoIP.transferTo` method.
+For example, an `Agent` will decide when to transfer a call; if the LLM determines the `User` intent is to be transferred, the `Agent` can carry out this intent by calling the `VoIP.transferTo` method.

-####
+#### STT

-An important characteristic of Dialog participants is they exhibit isolated state — modules exchange objects but never share references.
-For example, a VoIP participant may emit an `Metadata` object that contains information about a given incoming call that is consumed by other participants; however,
+The `STT` participant transcribes the `User` speech into text.
+The `STT` emits utterance and VAD events that may be consumed by the `Agent`.

 ## Implementations